baines/libNRG/README.md

 the LibNRG specification and final report that I produced at university here: http://abaines.me.uk/other/libnrg/ .

-LibNRG currently only compiles on Linux, and requires zlib unless you comment out the #define NRG_ENABLE_ZLIB_COMPRESSION line in include/nrg_config.h.
-It also requires a recent compiler with c++11 support, like gcc-4.7 or newer.
+LibNRG currently compiles on Linux or Windows (via mingw).
+It requires a recent compiler with c++11 support, like gcc-4.7 or newer, or i686-w64-mingw32-g++ v4.7+ for windows.

 The library is also licensed under the zlib open source license, so you can use it in commercial games, statically link it, or make modifications under the